Footwear

 The step-by-step approach prevents kids from being overwhelmed while still giving them goals worth working toward.

-Futsal: The indoor game uses nets 10 feet wide by 6.5 feet high.
+• Futsal: FIFA’s official futsal goal is 9'10" wide by 6'7" high (3m x 2m), measured inside the posts.
 These tight goals push players to rely on skill and quick reactions.

 Outside of formal games, portable goals play a huge role in training and backyard play.
 Coaches rely on pop-up or lightweight nets for drills, and parents use smaller versions at home to keep kids engaged.